jchaffraix/JulienCorner/pages/mentoring-topics.md

 2 stereotypes of people:
 * Separators, who have a strong boundary between work and life.
 * Integrators, who integrate work and life.
-Ex: people checking work email at 2am.
+Ex: people checking work email at 2 a.m.

 Any hours worked above 40h decreases your productivity